-Plans for 2016
+Plans for 2017

-We have limited cash resources on hand and have announced measures to reduce staffing and conserve remaining cash.
-The Company has narrowed the focus of its activities to advance the Project concentrating on only the very highest priority items that we believe have the greatest potential to preserve the value of the Project and shareholder value, including seeking capital and actively pursuing potential strategic alternatives, including off-take agreements, joint ventures, mergers, acquisitions and asset sales.
-If we obtain sufficient financing, we plan to resume permitting, resume pilot plant testing and incorporate the design of a small-scale initial production facility into the planned Feasibility Study.
+We have limited cash resources on hand, and as reported above, have reduced staff to one executive employee and have implemented measures to conserve our remaining cash.
+The Company has narrowed the focus of its activities to only the very highest priority items that we believe have the greatest potential to preserve the value of the Projects and shareholder value, including seeking capital and actively pursuing potential strategic alternatives, such as off-take agreements, joint ventures, and the potential sale of various assets and/or part or all of the Projects.